Search | Directories | Reference Tools

 1. Make an appointment by e-mail to itin@u.washington.edu requesting a time and date for an appointment with UW's responsible party.

 2. Appointments to process W-7s are required.
-It is preferable that you schedule one 24 hours in advance, by sending an e-mail requesting a date and time to itin@u.washington.edu.
-This will help assure that one of the responsible parties is available at the time you need an appointment.
-You will receive a reply to your email letting you know whether the time is available, where the applicant will need to go and who will interview the applicant.
+It is preferable that you schedule one at least 48 hours in advance, by sending an e-mail requesting a date and time to itin@u.washington.edu.
+This will help assure that one of the responsible parties are available at the time you need an appointment.
+You will receive a reply to your email letting you know whether the time is available, where the applicant will need to go and what documentation they will need to bring.

 If you have a large group arriving at the same time, it may be possible for one or more of the responsible parties to come to a location outside of their office.
 The only requirement is pre-arrangement and a readily available copy machine.